PnguinMster/portfolio-pages/_posts/2025-10-16-portfolio-website-blog.md

 ## Designing the Website {#design}

-Obviously, I researched the best tools to design a website.
+I researched the best tools to design a website.
 There were some specifically designed for website designers, and some just used photo editors.
 Eventually, I landed on Figma.
 It was easy enough to use and had the tools needed to design it.
 It is a versatile tool that I still use to design UI.

 ### Design flow